Setono/SyliusFacebookPlugin/README.md

 ### Step 6: Create a pixel
 When you create a pixel in Facebook you receive a pixel id.

-Now create a new pixel in your Sylius shop by navigating to `/admin/pixels/new`.
+Now create a new pixel in your Sylius shop by navigating to `/admin/facebook/pixels/new`.
 Remember to enable the pixel and enable the channels you want to track.

 ### Step 7: You're ready!
-The events that are tracked are located in the [EventSubscriber folder](src/EventSubscriber).
+The events that are tracked are located in the [EventSubscriber folder](src/EventSubscriber), but here's a list:
+- `ViewContent` (i.e. product page views)
+- `AddToCart`
+- `InitiateCheckout`
+- `Purchase`
+- `ViewCategory` (this is a custom event that tracks taxon views)

 ## Related links
 - https://developers.facebook.com/docs/marketing-api/audiences/guides/dynamic-product-audiences/#setuppixel